gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 make sure that the towels are representative of all made by each brand by checking for defects and maybe picking towels from a few different rolls would be a good start to being able to extend inferences beyond the tested towels.
-If you were doing this in the factory, it might be possible to randomly sample from the towels produced.
+But if you were doing this study in the factory, it might be possible to randomly sample from the towels produced, at least over the course of a day.

 \indent Once random assignment and random sampling is settled, the final aspect of study design involves deciding on the number of observations that should be